Prasadlogin/tableplusnav1/README.md

 # tableplusnav1
-App with Navigation Table and JSON binding con
+App with Navigation Table and JSON binding con12 com